PFU Limited

-PFU Limited (株式会社PFU, Kabushiki gaisha Pī Efu Yū) is a Japanese information technology company.
-The company was formed by the merger of Panafacom and USAC Electronic Industrial in 1987.

-As of 2019, PFU focuses on computing and IT consulting.
-Its product line includes image scanners, embedded computers and professional computer keyboards (Happy Hacking Keyboard).

-The company owns a volleyball team, PFU BlueCats, formed in 1979 at USAC Electronic Industrial.
+PFU Limited (株式会社PFU, Kabushiki gaisha Pī Efu Yū) is a Japanese information technology company wholly owned by Ricoh, formed by the merger of Panafacom and USAC Electronic Industrial in 1987.
+As of 2019, it focuses on computing and IT consulting, with products including image scanners, embedded computers and the Happy Hacking Keyboard.
+It owns a volleyball team formed in 1979 at USAC Electronic Industrial, the PFU BlueCats.

 History

-Panafacom was a conglomerate of the Japanese companies—formed by Fujitsu, Fuji Electric and the Matsushita Group on July 2, 1973.
+Panafacom was a conglomerate of three Japanese companies, formed by Fujitsu, Fuji Electric and the Matsushita Group on July 2, 1973.
 The company provided OEM manufacturing for Fujitsu and Matsushita, and developed one of the first commercially available 16-bit microprocessors, the MN1610.